Payment Systems

 Not every transaction uses a clearinghouse.
 On-us payments are payments where the payer and the payee use the same bank, and also include ATM transactions by a customer using the bank's ATM.

-In October 28, 2004, the Check Clearing for the 21st Century Act, also known as Check 21, was enacted that gave banks the authority to save only the image of the front and back of the check and to transmit the image to clearinghouses and other banks instead of the paper check.
+In October 28, 2004, the Check Clearing for the 21st Century Act, aka Check 21, was enacted that gave banks the authority to save only the image of the front and back of the check and to transmit the image to clearinghouses and other banks instead of the paper check.
 Check 21 gives these substitute checks the same legal proof of payment as paper checks.
 Check 21 saves banks billions of dollars every year and reduces the time between when a check is deposited and when it is debited from the payer's account.
 (Source: https://federalreserve.gov/paymentsys.htm)

 Electronic Funds Transfers (EFTs)

 Electronic funds transfers (EFTs) are like electronic checks that automatically debit the payer's account and credit the payee's account.
-EFTs do not require clearinghouses because the routing information is contained in the electronic message.
+EFTs do not require clearinghouses because the routing information is in the electronic message.

 Some retailers, such as Wal-Mart, can convert a paper check directly into an ACH transaction by scanning the check for the bank's routing number and customer's account number.
 The customer then signs and gets a receipt.
 This saves the retailer the cost and risk of transporting paper checks.
 According to the Federal Reserve, 8% of checks written in 2006 were converted electronically into ACH payments, while only 1% were converted in 2003.